 Our Musk Ox hunts are based out of the community of Baker Lake.
 In springtime, herds of Musk Ox can be found within short snow machine rides of town (usually between 30-45 minutes).
 Late summer and early fall will find the animals near the lake and along the rivers as they herd up for the Musk Ox rut.

 The animals of this area are of the Barren Ground sub species of Musk Ox.
 These animals are larger than their island cousins by about 10-15% in body and horn size.
-On average, well over 50% of the animals taken by Henik Lake Adventures hunters will meet or exceed the Boone & Crockett minimum score.
+On average, well over 50% of the animals taken by hunters with Henik Lake Adventures will meet or exceed the Boone & Crockett minimum score.

 This area is virtually un-hunted.
 Even with our close proximity to the community, these animals are not generally targeted by local hunters.
 This has led our hunters to enjoy near 100% success on previous Musk Ox hunts.

 By hunting in this area, we are able to take advantage of the comfortable accommodations not traditionally experienced by Musk Ox hunters.
 During the spring we use a hotel in Baker Lake to provide private rooms and excellent meals for our hunters.
 The fall hunts are based out of comfortable tent camps on the tundra in the Musk Ox area.

 Our Spring hunts will have hunters and guides using snow machine to access the areas being used by Musk Ox.
 Once in the general area, we will glass to locate the herd and field judge them.
 If an exceptional animal is spotted, the hunter and guide will then stalk in, hopefully getting close enough for a clean shot at the target bull.
 Most groups of Musk Ox will have several trophy bulls their midst.

 Although hunts are guided one on one, hunts will be carried out with two guides taking out two hunters.
 This will provide a higher level of safety.
 It also allows a downed Musk Ox bull to be taken care of more quickly.